famzrd/github-bot/README.md

 ### Contextual Identities

 Lists existing identities, lets you create new tabs with an identity and remove all tabs from an identity.
-For more information on contextual identities: https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers

 ### Cypress